sequelize/sequelize/docs/getting-started.md

 ## Modeling a table

-Models are defined with `Sequelize.Model.init(attributes, options)`:
+A model is a class that extends `Sequelize.Model`.
+Models can be defined in two equivalent ways.
+The first, with `Sequelize.Model.init(attributes, options)`:

 ```js
 const Model = Sequelize.Model;